-Join our online community on Mendeley.org
+Join the online community on Mendeley.org

-Mendeley.org is a social networking platform tailored for academics and is at its heart a full scale bibliography program (with similar features such as Endnote).
+Mendeley.org is a social networking platform tailored for academics and is at its heart a full-scale bibliography program (with similar features such as Endnote).
 Through joining the Piracy and Maritime Security Studies Group you become a member of a growing community of scholars working on piracy.
 Through the network, questions can be asked to the community and literature shared.
 You can download the piracy studies bibliography as well as contribute to its growth.
 You can join our community here.

 Subscribe and follow us on Twitter